 How to Edit Your WordPress User Profile

-To edit your WordPress profile, you need to learn:
+To edit your WordPress profile, you need to learn the following:

 How to Configure the Personal Options

-To access the section which will allow you to edit your profile, get in the WordPress admin area, and navigate to Users → Your Profile.
+To access the section which will allow you to edit your profile, get into the WordPress admin area, and navigate to Users → Profile.

 The first set of options will help you with editing and the visual aspect of your WordPress experience.

-- Visual Editor - For users that prefer to edit in the source code.
+- Visual Editor - For those who favor making changes in the source code.

-- Admin Color Scheme - With this you can change the colors used in the admin dashboard.
+- Admin Color Scheme - This will allow you to change the color palette of the admin dashboard.

 The last two options available in this section are the Keyboard Shortcuts and Toolbar ones.

 Both are pretty helpful, and since the Toolbar keeps your admin toolbar visible above every page and is always active, we advise leaving it activated at the very least.